Section-wise Syllabus for MCAT

 MCAT consists of Physical Sciences, Biological Sciences, Verbal Reasoning and a Writing Sample section.
 Each section is designed to assess your critical thinking and problem solving skills.
 Writing Sample section requires you to write two essays on the given topics, whereas, the other sections are multiple-choices based.

-The official website for MCAT, by AAMC www.aamc.org provides information regarding the MCAT syllabus.
-You can access more information regarding MCAT syllabus by following the link https://www.aamc.org/students/applying/mcat/preparing/.
+The official website for MCAT, by AAMC www.aamc.org provides information regarding the syllabus.
+You can access more information regarding syllabus for MCAT by following the link https://www.aamc.org/students/applying/mcat/preparing/.

 MCAT Syllabus for Verbal Reasoning